tmoran3020/binding-airscape/README.md

 ## Notes

 * If system is not equipped with optional temperature sensors, it will return -99 for these values.
+* The "rollershutter" type is a bit odd for a ... non-rollershutter.
+However the UP/DOWN/STOP actions almost perfectly correspond to how Airscape controls work.
 * There is no "ON" function - from the off state, turn the speed UP.
 The reverse does not work though - if you go DOWN from 1, it will stay at speed 1 and not turn off the fan.
 This is how the API is implemented by Airscape.